 We cannot abort our way to a disability free world, but the existence that occurs after exiting the womb, is far more important than what happens inside it.

 For me its a fundamental issue, that speaks volumes about a persons mentality.
 If they are anti choice, they are almost certainly ideologically brainwashed.

 I remember someone saying to me, with their head held high and cheeks proudly puffed, how “pro-life” they were.
 I asked her for €50, as I was going out.
 She was “pro-life” right and I am living.
 I think you know how it ended!
 Her pious words were empty and meaningless.

 We are still exporting the problems brought by unwanted pregnancies, forcing thousands of Irish women every year, to go abroad to the UK.

-I certainly feel that after decades of hurtful language, gloomy prophecies and other worldly intercessions, that the time is now for change!
+I certainly feel that after decades of hurtful language, gloomy prophecies and other worldly intercessions, that the time is now for defined and categorical constitutional change!

 “You’ve made your bed, so lie in it!”
 This is the harsh dictate that underlines the “pro life” arguement.
 This is a throw back to a much more savage time, where a false ideal was imposed on more than half the population and knitting needles were used for far more than creating pretty jumpers.

 I do wish that instead of harassing the women right up to the doors of an abortion clinic in another country, that they would devote a fraction of their energy and attention, to the upbringing of the children rather than nosily moving on to the next sinner.

 Hopefully more attention will be given to the actual living, rather than the potential living.